The Dynamics of Compact Laser Pulses: Acknowledgements

-The authors are grateful to STFC (ST/G008248/1), EPSRC (EP/J018171/) and Dino Jaroszynski for support and to their other colleagues in the ALPHA-X project for useful discussions.
-Moreover, SG gratefully acknowledges support from Grant-in-Aid for Young Scientists (Grant No. 25800181).
+The authors RWT and TW are grateful to STFC (ST/G008248/1) and EPSRC \\ (EP/J018171/1) for support.
+SG gratefully acknowledges support from Grant-in-Aid for Young Scientists (Grant No. 25800181).
+The authors acknowledge useful discussions with Dino Jaroszynski, Robert Young and other colleagues in the ALPHA-X project, the Cockcroft Institute and Lancaster University.